ansible/ansible/docsite/rst/playbooks_intro.rst

 they have made a change on the remote system.
 Playbooks recognize this and have a basic event system that can be used to respond to change.

-These 'notify' actions are triggered at the end of each block of tasks in a playbook, and will only be triggered once even if notified by multiple different tasks.
+These 'notify' actions are triggered at the end of each block of tasks in a play, and will only be triggered once even if notified by multiple different tasks.

 For instance, multiple resources may indicate